-An overview of the expansive body of work by architectural photographer John Gollings will go on display at the Monash Gallery of Art (MGA) from 10 December to 4 March 2018.
+An overview of the expansive body of work by architectural photographer John Gollings is on display at the Museum of Sydney.

 Gollings’ work focuses largely on the built environment, both contemporary and historical, in Australia and across Asia.
 In addition to commissions covering contemporary architecture of every imaginable type, he has also conducted large-scale photographic surveys of the Angkor Wat temples at Siem Reap in Cambodia and the ancient city of Vijayanagara in India.

 Gollings was the recipient of the William J. Mitchell Prize in 2013 at the Australian Achievement in Architecture Awards for his documentation of architecture and of historical sites across Asia.
 He was also, with architect Ivan Rijavec, the creative director of the Australian Pavilion at the 12th Venice Architecture Biennale, titled Now and When: Australian Urbanism.